pixeloven/pixeloven/packages/pixeloven-tooling/linter/README.md

 ## Usage
 > Note this package was originally created to encapsulate common dependencies and scripts used during the development of PixelOven.
 For a full public CLI experience please see our website [pixeloven](https://www.pixeloven.com/).

 This simple package wraps tslint and stylelint and a few other dependencies used throughout our workflow.
-We are often use this package side by side with lint-staged to help improve our code quality.
+We often use this package side by side with lint-staged to help improve our code quality.

 Example of usage in `package.json`
 ```json